Electrical Flows over Spanning Trees: A 2-Approximation for Uniform Grid

 \section{A 2-Approximation for Uniform Grid}

 We now propose a constant-factor approximation algorithm for an $n\times m$ uniform grid ($n\leq m$) with the root at a corner of the grid (see Figure \ref{fig:notation}), in which all demands are equal ($d_i=1$ for all $i \in V\backslash \{r\}$) and all resistances are equal ($r_e=1$ for all $e\in E$).
 The key idea of considering this case is to help us better understand the structure of optimal solutions through combinatorial techniques, \sg{that can be generalized for real-life distribution networks (Figure \ref{fig:realnetwork}).
 Even though the demands and resistances are uniform in the $n\times n$ grid,} it is non-trivial to connect the loads together in a way that avoids big flow values close to the root.
 For example, Figure~\ref{fig:notation} demonstrates an example tree on an $n \times n$ grid, that satisfies the properties of both Theorem \ref{thm:spt} and Theorem \ref{thm:general_cuts} solutions, and yet fails to provide a constant-factor approximation.
-The horizontal edges in this tree have flows of $n,2n,...,(n-1)n$, and therefore the cost of the tree is in the order of $\sum_{i=1}^{n-1} (i\times n)^2=\bigO(n^5)$ (vertical edges have a total cost of $\bigO(n^4)$).
-On the other hand, the optimal cost is $\bigO(n^4\log n)$ due to the lower bound of Lemma~\ref{lemma:n4logn} and the constant-factor approximation that we will prove in the rest of this section.
-For the sake of brevity, we will present our novel {\sc Min-Min} algorithm for a square $n\times n$ grid, while the results hold for rectangular grids as well and more general demands.
+The horizontal edges in this tree have flows of $n,2n,...,(n-1)n$, and therefore the cost of the tree is in the order of {$\sum_{i=1}^{n-1} (i\times n)^2=\Theta(n^5)$ (vertical edges have a total cost of $\bigO(n^4)$).
+On the other hand, the optimal cost in this grid is $\Theta(n^4\log n)$, as we will show an $\Omega(n^4\log n)$ lower bound in Lemma~\ref{lemma:n4logn} and prove a constant-factor approximation (with respect to the same lower bound) in the rest of this section.} For the sake of brevity, we will present our novel {\sc Min-Min} algorithm for a square $n\times n$ grid, while the results hold for rectangular grids as well and more general demands.

 {\bf Notation:} We let $n{\times n}$ be the size of the grid \sg{and the} total number of nodes be $N=n^2$.
 We consider the diagonal cuts as shown in Figure~\ref{fig:notation} and we name them $(u,i)$, $i=1,...,n-1$ for the upper triangle, and $(\ell,i)$ for the lower triangle.
 Note that the diagonal cuts cover all the edges and each edge appears in only one cut.
 Therefore, we can divide the cost of any spanning tree (either optimal or approximate tree) into the costs from each cut.
 Let $OPT^{(u,i)}$ and $Alg^{(u,i)}$ denote the cost of edges that cross cut $(u,i)$ in the optimal and approximate solution, respectively.
 Similarly we define $OPT^{(\ell,i)}$ and $Alg^{(\ell,i)}$ for the lower triangle.
 Finally, let $OPT^u=\sum_{i=1}^{n-1} OPT^{(u,i)}$ and $OPT^\ell=\sum_{i=1}^{n-1} OPT^{(\ell,i)}$.
 Then, we have $OPT=OPT^u+OPT^\ell$.
 Similarly, we define $Alg^u$ and $Alg^\ell$.